 It's really that easy!
 (I go into more detail, I promise.)

-The investment for the course is $75 which includes all course updates for free (I update my handouts every month or two as new research emerges).
+The investment for the course is $47 which includes all course updates for free (I update my handouts as new research emerges).

-That's actually a little less than seats in my live class for 2, plus gas, parking, and lunch.
-Plus you can pause and rewind!
+That's less than one ticket for my live class, plus gas, parking, and lunch.
+And you can pause and rewind!

 All you have to do is CLICK HERE to register.
 You'll check out, then enter your name and email to get access to the course.